 I would eat healthy for many months.
 And then that stupid tiny voice says: “Hey, I love that you feel so good by eating healthy.
 But don’t you think that you miss your old friends pizza, bread sticks and potato chips?
 What’s up with that?
 Don’t you want to “reward” yourself with that?”.
 I feel ashamed now sharing this… But I never actually felt “rewarded” when I have gone into my old ways without any force of reason.

 Watch them and then let them go.
-Get more comfortable outside of your comfort zone and then you will see how easy your life will expand becoming even more interesting and worth living.
+Get more comfortable outside of your comfort zone, and then you will see how easy your life will expand becoming even more interesting and worth living.

 3. Relish Your Habit

 I love reading.
 I love plunging into the worlds of other authors and get lost there from time to time learning outstanding lessons and understanding their thoughts and ideas.
-But I weren’t always like that.
+But I wasn’t always like that.
 In fact, I remember the time when I had a hard time even reading one paragraph.

 I was miserable in attempting to read.
-I really didn’t see the point in it when I was young.
-The main mistake that I made was that somehow I made myself believe that forming a habit equals to a sacrifice I ought to make in order to get myself to lead a better life.
+I didn’t see the point in it when I was young.
+The main mistake that I made was that somehow I made myself believe that forming a habit equals to a sacrifice I ought to make to get myself to lead a better life.
 I didn’t see back then that getting that habit and living it was ALREADY my better life in action.

 Any new habit should be that special little something you enjoy doing.
-Otherwise it’s not worth having it.
+Otherwise, it’s not worth having it.

 When I was at the very beginning of my journey into healthy eating I started with one simple thing.
 I began to enjoy and savour that taste of fresh and vibrant food full of nutrients and goodness.
 I appreciated every bite feeling more content with my new food choices.
 Pineapple strips were amazingly delicious as a snack comparing to potato chips because I took my time to really savour them and understand their taste.
 I never felt deprived.
 After all I started to take better care of myself and truly enjoy the process ever since.

 The key here is fairly simple.
-We need to learn to enjoy our new good habits and they feel like rewards themselves.
+We need to learn to enjoy our new good habits, and they feel like rewards themselves.
 It’s not about some exceedingly huge accomplishment in a distant future.
 It’s about relishing the whole way towards it.